parmarsumit/server/README.md

 ### setup

     cd /path/to/your/workspace

     git clone https://github.com/Tribute-coop/server

     virtualenv --python=python3 ./env
     source env/bin/activate
     pip install -e .

     ilot migrate
+    # this will update the database models

     ilot update
+    # this will load into database the application logic

     ilot collectstatic
-    ilot configure localhost localhost
+    # this will collect the static application files

+    mkdir -p media/CACHE
+    # a media folder needs to be created manually

     ilot serve
+    # and finally serve ...

+A default certificate is created to enable using local https.
 You should have access now at https://localhost:9999/

 ### dev tools

 + truffle for contract compilation
-+ webpack for the webapp js
++ webpack for the webapp

 ### updating